Foreign citizens urged to leave Lebanon ‘as soon as possible’ as regional tensions spike - KESQ

 By Saskya Vandoorne, Teele Rebane, Sophie Tanno, Zeena Saifi, Lucas Lilieholm and Alireza Hajihosseini, CNN

-(CNN) — The US, UK and France are among several countries urging their citizens to leave Lebanon as heightened tensions in the region spark fears of a widening Middle East conflict.
+(CNN) — Several countries including the United States, the United Kingdom and France have urged their citizens to leave Lebanon as heightened tensions in the region spark fears of a widening Middle East conflict.

-The US Embassy in Lebanon called on citizens to book “any ticket available to them.”
-Britain’s Foreign Secretary David Lammy said his message for British citizens was “leave now.”
+The warnings come after the US said it was sending additional warships to the region and as Washington’s embassy in Lebanon called on citizens to book “any ticket available to them.”
+Britain’s Foreign Secretary David Lammy said his message for British citizens was, “leave now.”

 The developments have raised concerns that Israel’s war in Gaza, which is now well into its ninth month, could spill over into a full-blown Middle Eastern conflict.